Wetland Habitat Biologist

-Randy Knapik is a Postdoctoral Research Associate in the Fisheries and Wildlife Department at Michigan State University.
+Randy is a Wetland Habitat Biologist within the Wildlife Division of the Michigan Department of Natural Resources.
+Randy works with partners to deliver waterbird and wetland conservation in Michigan by securing funding, conducting research, and co-administering a voluntary wetland restoration program.
 He is an Indiana native, but considers himself to be a Michigander by default since he spent the majority of his life on the water at his family’s lake cottage in Van Buren County.
 He was introduced to wildlife conservation by chasing cottontails and whitetails in the fields of the Midwest with his father and uncle.
-Randy received his Bachelor’s degree at Purdue University, completed his Master’s degree at Ohio State University researching survival and microhabitat use of northern bobwhite, and recently finished he Ph.D. at Michigan State University studying movement and demographics of mute swans in Michigan.
+He continues to explore public lands across the United States each year in search of adventure, challenges, and food.
+Randy received his Bachelor’s degree at Purdue University, completed his Master’s degree at Ohio State University researching northern bobwhite, and recently finished his Ph.D. at Michigan State University studying movement and demographics of mute swans.
 Randy began as an Intern with CLfT in 2009 and has been instructing at workshops since 2010.